pwnyb0y/xavier/README.md

 ## Overview

 Xavier is a gRPC service designed to interact with various OpenAI models.
 It is capable of performing tasks such as generating text, code, images, browsing the web, and much more.
-It's designed to be scalable, robust, and easy to use, adhering to the principles of clean code and best practices in Golang.

 ## Repository Owner